lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 ### Images

 The images used on this website were created using DALL-E 3 and Bing Image Creator.
 These tools generate images that are not subject to copyright restrictions and can be used freely.
 Since the generated images were not perfect, we utilized the GIMP image editor to adjust them to better fit our website's design.
 Additionally, to adhere to sustainable web design principles, we compressed the images using the WebP format, with PNG as a fallback for browsers that do not support WebP.
+The images for the book covers are from Goodreads, we also use [Placehold.co](https://placehold.co/200x300?text=Cover%20image%20for%20book) for fallbacks.

 ## Sustainability